Former President Bush Says SNL Impressions Never Bothered Him A Bit

 Bush laughed.

 Poking fun at himself further, Bush said Saturday Night Live creator Lorne Michaels once told him he had a writer come up with the word "strategery."
-Bush said he told Michaels the he had come up with the word.
+Bush said he told Michaels that he had come up with the word.
 "And he said, 'No you didn't say strategery.'
 I said, 'I damn sure said strategery.'
 He said, 'We invented it.'
 I said, 'Let me ask you this: Did he come up with 'misunderestimate'?"

 You can watch the full interview here or in the video player above.